6. Running Jobs on HECToR

 • If it is difficult or undesirable to run with more MPI tasks, then it is possible to run with fewer MPI tasks per node.
 This is also known as running "unpacked" (Note: you will still be charged as if you had used the full node.)

-This prevents the job from being automatically restarted when the system returns.
+This automatically restarts the job when the system returns.

 The batch system is laid out so that all you need to do is request the number of processes you need (along with the number of processes per node) and the time for your job.
 The scheduling system will then place the job in the appropriate queue.

-The largest job you can request is currently:
+The largest jobs you can request are currently:

 The queues are arranged in the following way: